 Be an Eco-Conscious Shopper

 One of the most common mistakes people make when embracing sustainable habits is replacing their existing goods and belongings with a “green” alternative.
-To be truly eco-conscious, keep using your existing products until they’re no longer usable before upgrading.
+To be genuinely eco-conscious, keep using your current products until they’re no longer usable before upgrading.
+Miir has great suggestions if you’re looking where to begin.

 Pick Up Litter

-Remember that every little bit makes a difference when trying to live an eco-friendly life.
-You don’t have to switch to hemp clothing and costly cosmetics to make the world better.
-Just be intentional with your actions and purchases, and try to do a little better each day.
+Remember that every little bit makes a difference when living an eco-friendly life.
+You don’t have to switch to hemp clothing and costly cosmetics to improve the world.
+Just be intentional with your actions and purchases and do a little better each day.